 A leading educator has called the Centre Academy Schools (London and East Anglia) “the most successful special needs schools in the UK and, indeed, the most unique.”
 Here’s why:

-We accept a broad range of ages, boys and girls, from 7-19 (9-19 in London).
+We accept a broad range of ages, boys and girls, the age range for London is 11 to 19, East Anglia is 7 to 19.
 This eliminates the anxiety, common to SEN students, of having to move from school to school to school.
 Research has repeatedly shown that for an SEN student, moving school is a tremendously daunting experience.

 We address an equally broad range of learning challenges on a case-by-case basis: ASD, AD/HD, Dyslexia, Speech and Language needs, Anxiety to name but a few.
 Such breadth and versatility is essential, as most SEN students face more than one learning challenge—and Anxiety is common to almost all.